FOGProject/fog-docs/installation/install_fog_server.rst

   With the same installer you can install a normal Fog server or a Fog Storage node.
 For the explanation of a storage node and how to install a storage node see *todo: install storage node*.

-As we're installing a Fog Server here, choose N
+As we're installing a Fog Server here, choose N here.

 Default Network interface
 -------------------------

   The installer needs to know which netork interface will be used for the network connection.
 If the installer guessed the right interface, then choose N

-  Otherwise, choose y and type in the name of the network interface (like eth0, ens192)
+  Otherwise, choose y and type in the name of the network interface (like eth0, ens192).

 DHCP Server
 -----------

   You have the option to run a DHCP server on the FOG server.
 If you alreaady have a DHCP server in your network, then you can answer N to the following questions.
-For more information on configuring an existing DHCP server to work with FOG, see :ref:`other_dhcp_server_than_fog`
+For more information on configuring an existing DHCP server to work with FOG, see :ref:`other_dhcp_server_than_fog`.

 DHCP Router address
 -------------------